top of page

 The equine has a significant burden of parasites and treatment is recommended.
 Ideally perform a resistance retest in 10-14 days post worming to check if further treatment is needed.

 Check management to see if risk of infection can be reduced.
+In winter time encysted small redworm treatment would be advised for this equine.

-Since we found a tapeworm egg in this sample we recommend worming this horse with a product that covers tapeworm.
+If we found a tapeworm egg in this sample we recommend worming this horse with a product that covers tapeworm.
 Tapeworm eggs do not show up reliably in worm counts but when they do it usually indicates a burden worthy of treatment.

 Very occasionally if a horse has a heavy burden pinworm eggs can stick to the dung as it falls out onto the floor (pinworms lay eggs around the anus).
 These can then show up in a regular FEC.
 Treatment is advised.